-Design studios are used for design and research purposes for undergraduates; working in a studio, designing structures or researching real-world problems, strings together the theories and concepts taught in the classroom with applied learning.
+Design studios are used for design and research purposes for undergraduates.
+Working in a studio, designing structures or researching real-world problems, brings together the theories and concepts taught in the classroom with applied learning.
 In fact, most first-professional degrees start students off with design studios in their first year in the program.
 The experiences often last until the completion of the degree.

-Architecture and environmental design are two fields that go hand-in-hand; with technology and society’s evolving understanding of how man and nature co-exist together, it has never been more critical to have professionals who understand the relationship when it comes to designing structures.
-And with architects continually improving old buildings while designing new ones, understanding both fields is necessary.
+Architecture and environmental design are two fields that go hand-in-hand.
+With technology and society’s evolving understanding of how man and nature co-exist together, it has never been more critical to have professionals who understand the relationship when it comes to designing structures.
+With architects continually improving old buildings while designing new ones, understanding both fields is necessary.
 With a variety of Bachelor’s in Architecture and Environmental Design programs available all over the country, students can now devote their education to their chosen field within architecture.

 This concludes our ranking of the Top 15 of the Most Affordable Bachelor’s Degrees in Architecture and Environmental Design.